 Who We Are

-Flanders Fields is a group of Army and Marine veterans on a mission to help other veterans in any way possible.
+Flanders Fields is a group of Army, Navy, Marine and Air Force veterans on a mission to help other veterans in any way possible.
 As veterans, we understand the true problems and situations our soldiers deal with when coming home.
 Veterans are often faced with great challenges after service, including PTSD, TBI (Traumatic Brain Injury), alcoholism, overmedication, homelessness, and opiate addiction.

 Why the Poppy Flower?

 The poppy is the enduring symbol of remembrance of WWI, one of the deadliest conflicts with roughly 8.5 million soldiers dead.
 In Western Europe, some of the fiercest battles took place across the landscape.
 Through the horrific battlefield, red poppy flowers would continue to grow, inspiring a surgeon, John McCrae, to write the poem 'In Flanders Fields'.
 Poppies are symbols of sleep and even death, but poppies are also symbols of regeneration.
 In Christianity, the poppy symbolizes not only the blood of Christ, but his resurrection and ascent to Heaven.

 As a sign of remembrance, the poppy flower is relevant to those who served in Afghanistan, or those have fallen victim to the opioid epidemic.
 Opiate pain killers and heroin are both produced from poppies, and this very fact is the reason Flanders Fields uses the poppy flower as both a significant reminder of the blood shed of war, and the addiction and PTSD that follows.

 “Every hour that passes is another veteran that may be lost forever while in desperate need of help or support.”